ankane/field_test/README.md

 Any model or string can be a participant in an experiment.

 For web requests, it uses `current_user` (if it exists) and an anonymous visitor id to determine the participant.
-Set you own with:
+Set your own with:

 ```ruby
 class ApplicationController < ActionController::Base